Skip to main content

 Frequently asked questions

-What’s a good cap rate?
+What's a good cap rate for a rental?

-Is the 1% rule still relevant?
+Is the 1% rule still realistic?

 Part of the Digital Dashboard Hub network